top of page

 Data Hub

-A data hub is a device that amplifies a wifi network, acting like an internet signal booster.
-Like cell phone signal boosters, they're popular with Canadians living in rural areas.
-These small devices convert cellular data from your smartphone into wifi, allowing you to have wifi in areas and situations where you otherwise couldn't.
+A data hub is a device that amplifies a Wi-Fi network, acting like an internet signal booster.
+Like cell phone signal boosters, data-to-Wi-Fi converters are popular with Canadians living in rural areas.
+These small devices convert cellular data from your smartphone into Wi-Fi, allowing you to have Wi-Fi in areas and situations where you otherwise couldn't.
 However, the issue is that data hub speeds are usually slow because of a low-quality wireless link to the cellular tower.
 So on their own, data hubs often don't quite provide the service that users hope when purchasing the device.

 How Do These Two Devices Work Together?